karamarnell/developers/app/install/github-application-strings-manager.md

     By now, you have provisioned a Kubernetes managed cluster.

-3. **Deploy a Kong supported database**
+3. **Deploy a Qordoba supported database**

-    Before deploying Kong, you need to provision a Cassandra or PostgreSQL pod.
+    Before deploying Qordoba, you need to provision a Cassandra or PostgreSQL pod.

     For Cassandra, use the `cassandra.yaml` file from this repo to deploy a Cassandra `Service` and a `StatefulSet` in the cluster: